stephen-hannam/CUDA_impl_2048pt_TukeyCooley_Iterative_FFT/README.md

 	-- modified code is in the form of commented out lines of code

-3. Folder with Visual Studio project files and directories or above said application
+3. Folder with Visual Studio project files and directories of above said application
 4. Complete CUDA source code for the single-precision kernel
 5. Incomplete CUDA source code for 11th hour attempt at a double-precision kernel
 6. The .wav and related .xml file of the audio I used to verify the kernel